cypherix93/cse328-assignment1/README.md

 - The polygon should be scan filled as soon as the `Right Mouse Button` is pressed to create the closed simple polygon.

+#### Part 4

+- Use `Left Mouse Button` to select the red vertices.
+They should turn green indicating they are selected.
+- Use `Right Mouse Button` to move the selected vertex around.
+This should redraw the polygon based on the new vertex position.
+- To deselect a vertex, click away from the selected vertex.

 ---

 ## Tools Used